hashintel/hash/packages/hash/api/README.md

 - `NODE_ENV`: ("development" or "production") the runtime environment.
 Controls default logging levels and output formatting.
 - `PORT`: the port number the API will listen on.
-- `SESSION_SECRET`: a secret used to sign login sessions.
 - `AWS_REGION`: the AWS region to use for the Simple Email Service (SES) provider.
 - S3 file uploads:
   - `AWS_S3_REGION`: (optional) the AWS region where the file uploads bucket is located.
 If not